SUN-XIN/know-your-friends/README.md

 create 1 session which is: the first friendID, much more duration + another day + in places + not in night ->
 MostSeen with the first friendID in the response
 * CheckWorkflowBestFriends
+create 1 session which is: out places, not in night ->
+MostSeen/BestFriend in the response
+create 1 session which is: another friend, more duration + another day + out places + not in night ->
+MostSeen/BestFriend with the new friendID in the response
+create 1 session which is: friends, more duration + another day + out places + not in night ->
+MostSeen/BestFriend with the first friendID in the response
+* CheckMutualLove
+1/  owner spends 100s with friend1
+2/  friend2 spends 300s with friend3
+3.1/ owner spends 200s with friend2
+3.2/ friend2 spends 200s with owner
+4.1/ owner spends 200s with friend2
+4.2/ friend2 spends 200s with owner

 # Optimisation/TODO
 * time zone